-C. Choice of imaged spectral lines
+8.3.
+Choice of imaged spectral lines

-The emissivity model in (8) does not include molecular emission, which may be a non-negligible component of low-n Balmer series emissivities, particularly for Deuterium Balmer- $\alpha$ , in strongly detached conditions.
-Deuterium- $\alpha$ through $\delta$ were chosen as a sensible starting point from which to develop and test the system, but there are many possible choices of atomic lines, including higher-n Balmer lines and impurity emission lines.
+The emissivity model in (8) does not account for emission resulting from the production of excited deuterium atoms due to plasma-molecule interactions.
+This emission may be a nonnegligible component of low-n Balmer series emissivities, particularly for deuterium Balmer- $\alpha$ , in strongly detached conditions [19, 20].
+Deuterium- $\alpha$ through $\delta$ were chosen as a starting point from which to develop and test the system, but there are many possible choices of atomic lines, including higher-n Balmer lines and impurity emission lines.